Geometry and factorization of multivariate Markov chains with applications to MCMC acceleration and approximate inference: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec:basicdef}, we first recall the notion of $f$-divergences between transition matrices and probability measures.
 We derive a few important properties of these divergences on finite product state spaces, which allow us to define an entropic distance to independence of a given multivariate $P$ in Section \ref{subsec:distanceind}.
 In Section \ref{subsubsec:larged}, we determine and identify the closest product chain under KL divergence, and present a large deviation principle in this context.
 We investigate the factorizability of $P$ with respect to partition or cliques of a given graph in Section \ref{subsec:leaveoneout} to \ref{subsec:clique}.
 In Section \ref{subsec:comparisonfunctionalconstants}, we compare mixing and hitting time parameters between $P$ and its information projections, while in Section \ref{subsec:submodular}, we show that several entropic functions that naturally arise in this paper are in fact submodular.
-To illustrate the applicability of projection chains, in Section \ref{sec:projectionsamplers} we propose a projection sampler and compare its mixing time with the original swapping algorithm.
+To illustrate the applicability of projection chains, in Section \ref{sec:projectionsamplers} we propose a projection sampler and compare its mixing time with the original swapping algorithm, along with some simple numerical experiments in Section \ref{subsec:num}. {As another application of projection chains, in Section \ref{sec:factorfilter} we propose a factored filtering scheme with linear-in-dimension computational cost per step when compared with the exact filter and provide related experiments.}